junehowell/HIV-Aging/Manual/HIVPt5.MemoryProblems.md

 HIV can cause many problems, hurting your work, social and family life.

-a.	*Problems with brain function*: HIV can cause memory problems, lower reading and math skills, lower attention, and problems dealing with information.
+a.	*Problems with brain function*: HIV can cause memory problems, problems dealing with information, lower reading and math skills, or lower attention span.

 b.	*Problems with mood*: HIV can also cause anxiety and lack of interest.